yuan-xy/libra-client/docs/test_over_local_testnet.md

 Because the test code assume there are at least 2 transaction in the blockchain, so your first test will fail on a fresh started libra-swarm.
 But you can run `pytest test` twice, and the second round will pass.

-Also, you can run `libra` and `libra_shell` commands over your local testnet withour extra parameters.
+Also, you can run `libra` and `libra_shell` commands over your local libra-swarm without extra parameters.